cgoldber/Poetry-Generator/README.md

 of when the code stopped running.
 In that subfolder, they will find the generated poem, the corresponding poem metrics, and the reference article.

+The runtime bottleneck of this system is training the large Word2Vec and bigram models.
+Uncomment the call to populate_models() in high_level_system.py to train the models and expect it will take a long time.
+Afterwards, the model will save to the nlp_models folder.
+Therefore, after running it once, you can recomment the call to populate_models and run the poetry generation much faster.

 To access the poetry display, users can run a local Python server by typing python -m http.server in the terminal.
 Then, they can head to http://localhost:8000/speech.html on their browser of choice to access the display.
 To hear a poem, they only have to click on the news article headline.
 To stop the poem reading, they can click the red stop